 Plus, it even sports robust features that allow experienced users to create models by using advanced techniques.
 All the LEGO bricks are categorized properly, making them easy to find.

 Once dropped into place, these bricks can be moved and rotated, while you can also move them up, down, or sideways.

 LeoCAD is an open source, and cross-platform in nature.
 It happens to be fully compatible with LDraw Standard and related tools, whereas it reads and writes LDR and MPD files so that you can share and download models from the Internet.
 LeoCAD uses the LDraw parts library as well, which is populated with more than 10,000 different parts and continues to receive updates.

 You can download this 2D and 3D CAD software for Windows, Linux, and Mac machines through its official website.

 7 – Tinkercad

 Tinkercad is a web-based 3D modeling program that you can run from your browser.
-It was launched in 2011 and has since become a beloved CAD tool for those who wish to quickly engineer 3D printing models.
+It was launched in 2011 and has since become a beloved CAD tool for those who wish to quickly engineer 3D models.

 It’s also used to teach entry-level constructive solid geometry in schools.
 Users of this 3D crafter are treated to a simplified constructive solid geometry method of constructing models.